-glspec44.compatibility

 Sampler objects contain the subset of texture object state controlling how sampling

 is performed when a shader accesses a texture.
+Sampler and texture objects may be

 bound together so that the sampler object state is used by shaders when sampling